-We are nationally recognized as experts in sexual harassment law.
+We are nationally recognized as leaders in sexual harassment law.
 We have won important victories for our clients and have obtained significant settlements and jury verdicts for clients who have had their rights violated.
 We regularly publish and lecture on sexual harassment legal issues, and provide legal commentary and analysis on sexual harassment issues for major television and radio networks, cable news shows and all major print media, including the New York Times, the Washington Post, National Public Radio, and the like.

 What is sexual harassment in the workplace?

 Sexual harassment is a kind of sex discrimination in the workplace that violates both federal and state anti-discrimination laws.
 A wide variety of behavior may constitute sexual harassment, and both men and women can be targets.
 The perpetrator may be of the same or opposite sex, and may be a supervisor, a co-worker, or even a non-employee.
-To be considered sexual harassment under the law, the behavior must include a couple elements.
+To be considered sexual harassment under the law, the behavior must include a couple of elements.

-First, it must involve either unwanted sexual advances or some other unwelcome conduct - such as demands for sexual favors or touching - that happens because of the victim’s sex or gender.
+- It must involve either unwanted sexual advances or some other unwelcome conduct – such as demands for sexual favors or touching – that happens because of the victim’s sex or gender.

-Second, the behavior must either cause a “tangible personnel action” (such as hiring, firing, non-promotion, demotion, undesirable reassignment, or change in pay or benefits in response to the employee’s refusal to submit to the unwelcome conduct), or, if there is no tangible personnel action, the behavior must be so severe or pervasive that it in effect changed the victim’s working conditions, making it a sexually hostile work environment.
+- The behavior must either cause a “tangible personnel action” (such as hiring, firing, non-promotion, demotion, undesirable reassignment, or change in pay or benefits in response to the employee’s refusal to submit to the unwelcome conduct), or, if there is no tangible personnel action, the behavior must be so severe or pervasive that it in effect changed the victim’s working conditions, making it a sexually hostile work environment.

 Only behavior that meets the two elements above can constitute a civil legal claim for sexual harassment.

 Does sexual harassment include sexual assault?